luk036/ellipsoid-method/ell-review.md

 Again, the pattern of access allows the entire computation to be performed in-place if desired.

-The Cholesky or LDLT decomposition can be computed in different ways depending on the order of operations, which can be categorized into row-based and column-based methods.
+The Cholesky or LDLT decomposition can be computed using either row-based or column-based methods.

 - Column-Based: In this method, the computation proceeds by columns.
 The inner loops compute the current column using a matrix-vector product that accumulates the effects of previous columns.

 - Row-Based: In this method, the computation proceeds by rows.
 The inner loops compute the current row by solving a triangular system involving previous rows.

-Each choice of index in the outer loop yields a different Cholesky algorithm, named for the portion of the matrix updated by the basic operation in the inner loops.
-The choice between row-based and column-based methods depends on the specific requirements of your problem and the properties of your system (like memory layout and access patterns).
-With the row-based style decomposition and a lazy evaluation technique, the cutting plane can be constructed exactly in $O(p^3)$, enabling its use for efficient oracle implementations.
+Each outer loop index selection produces a distinct Cholesky algorithm, which is named after the portion of the matrix updated by the basic operation within the inner loops.
+Whether to use a row-based or column-based method depends on the specific problem requirements, as well as system properties such as memory layout and access patterns.
+With row-based style decomposition and lazy evaluation technique, the cutting plane construction can be done with exactness in $O(p^3)$.
+This allows for effective oracle implementation.
 The following is the algorithm written in Python:

 ```python